jskinne3/GettingAndCleaningDataFinalProject/README.md

 Upon executing, the script creates two output files:
   * `uci_har_data_output_large.txt` containing mean and standard deviation measurements extracted from the dataset, and,
-  * `uci_har_data_output_large.txt` containing average of each variable for each activity and each subject from the previous file.
+  * `uci_har_data_output_small.txt` containing average of each variable for each activity and each subject from the previous file.

+See CodeBook.md for details about the contents of these files.

 Created by John Skinner on 23 August 2015.